 Home | What's New | Events & Meetings | Contact

-The January 2026 community newsletter authored by John Mack, a former Newtown Township Supervisor, summarizes key local government activities and financial decisions from the previous year.
+The March 2026 community newsletter authored by John Mack, a former Newtown Township Supervisor, summarizes key local government issues.
+Highlights include:

 Most Popular Stories in 2025